-- (2) Section 25(a), (b), (d) and (e) of the Interpretation Law (1995 Revision) applies for the purposes of the repeal of the Immigration Law (2015 Revision) by this Law and in respect of savings and other transitional matters dealt with by that Immigration Law (2015 Revision). - (3) The repeal of the Immigration Law (2015 Revision) by this Law shall not affect any right, privilege, obligation or liability acquired, accrued, incurred or saved under the Immigration Law (2015 Revision). - (4) Until regulations are made under this Law to provide for a matter that may be prescribed, the regulations made under the Immigration Law (2015 Revision) including those which relate to Parts VI, VII and VIII of the Immigration Law (2015 Revision) that are in force immediately before the commencement of this Law or the repeal of that Law shall have effect until expressly repealed by this Law or by regulations made under this Law. - (5) For the avoidance of doubt, where any work permit, business visitor's permit, certificate, visa, permission or exemption issued under the Immigration Law (2015 Revision) or under any prior immigration law saved by the Immigration Law (2015 Revision) is in force at the date of the commencement of this Law, that work permit, business visitor's permit, certificate, visa, permission or exemption shall continue in force until its expiration, loss or cancellation in accordance with the relevant Law.

-(6) Where an application was made under the Immigration Law (2015 Revision) and the application has not been determined on the date of commencement of this Law, the application shall be determined as if this Law had not come into force."
+- 83. (1) The Immigration Law (2015 Revision) with the exception of Parts VI, VII and VIII, is repealed. - (2) Section 25(2)(a), (b), (d) and (e) of the Interpretation Act (1995 Revision) applies for the purposes of the repeal of the Immigration Law (2015 Revision) by the Immigration (Transition) Act, 2018 [Law 33 of 2018] and in respect of savings and other transitional matters dealt with by that repealed Immigration Law (2015 Revision). - (3) The repeal of the Immigration Law (2015 Revision) by this Act shall not affect any right, privilege, obligation or liability acquired, accrued, incurred or saved under the repealed Immigration Law (2015 Revision). - (4) Until regulations are made under this Act to provide for a matter that may be prescribed, the regulations made under the repealed Immigration Law (2015 Revision) including those which relate to Parts VI, VII and VIII of the Immigration Law (2015 Revision) that are in force immediately before the commencement of the Immigration (Transition) Act, 2018 [Law 33 of 2018] or the repeal of that Law shall have effect until expressly repealed by this Act or by regulations made under this Act. - (5) For the avoidance of doubt, where any work permit, business visitor's permit, certificate, visa, permission or exemption issued under the repealed Immigration Law (2015 Revision) or under any prior immigration law saved by the repealed Immigration Law (2015 Revision) is in force at the date of the commencement of the Immigration (Transition) Act, 2018 [Law 33 of 2018], that work permit, business visitor's permit, certificate, visa, permission or exemption shall continue in force until its expiration, loss or cancellation in accordance with the relevant Law. - (6) Where an application was made under the repealed Immigration Law (2015 Revision) and the application has not been determined on the date of commencement of the Immigration (Transition) Act, 2018 [Law 33 of 2018], the application shall be determined as if the Immigration (Transition) Law, 2018 [Law 33 of 2018] had not come into force. - (7) Section 58(2) of this Act shall not apply to an application by a prospective employer where the application is made before the 1st May, 2020, the date of the commencement of the Immigration (Transition) (Amendment) Act, 2020 [Law 10 of 2020] and the application has not been determined at that date; and the application shall be determined in accordance with the provisions of the section 58(2) of the Immigration (Transition) Act, 2018 [Law 33 of 2018].